SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 presenter layout: (SpBoxLayout newTopToBottom
 	add: colorTable;
 	yourself).
-dialog := presenter openDialog. dialog
+dialogPresenter := presenter openDialog. dialogPresenter
 	title: 'Select colors';
 	okAction: [ :dialog | dialog beOk ];
-	whenClosedDo: [ dialog isOk ifTrue: [ selectedColors inspect ] ]
+	whenClosedDo: [ dialogPresenter isOk
+		ifTrue: [ selectedColors inspect ] ]
 ```

-### Little dialog presenters
+### Little modal dialog presenters

+A modal dialog is a window that takes control of the entire Pharo user interface, making it impossible for the user to select another window while it is open.

-Spec supports some little predefined dialogs to inform or request information from the users.
+Spec provides some little predefined dialogs to inform or request information from the users.
 Most of them inherit from `SpDialogPresenter`.
 They offer a builder API to configure them.

 The simplest dialog is an alert.